akarsh-enciphers/beta-Threads/content/challenges.md

 Reference to Learn more:[Self-Cross Site Scripting](https://portswigger.net/web-security/cross-site-scripting/reflected)

-**Hint for 1st**: Checkout your profile and try inserting  a javascript payload to exploit this vulnerability.

-**Hint for 2nd**: You can chat with different users with the chat box but that's not the only thing we can do here.

 ### Hidden Directories

 **About**: Sometimes Application has hidden directories which are not visible on a public website and these can reveal useful information for potential attacks.
 Hidden Directories can be found via brute force using a wordlist.

-**Hint**: There are many hidden directories present in Threads application one consist of an admin section where an admin user can login.
-You can find the hidden directories with the help of following tools like DIRSEARCH, FUZZ dir etc.

 ### Cross-site Request Forgery(CSRF)